 The Coalition is conducting a national survey to document community-based heritage language schools in the United States.
 This is the first survey that attempts to reach out to and document this specific set of schools and students.
 Survey results provide important data about these schools -- their key features, challenges, and accomplishments.

-Report on National Survey of Community-Based HL Schools in the United States - This report describes data collected so far.
+2020 Report on National Survey of Community-Based HL Schools in the United States – This report describes data from the 2020 Annual Conference.

 Please ensure that your school is documented!
 Simply take a few minutes to complete our Heritage Language Programs in the United States Survey.

 Here is a map of where the documented schools are located.

 Here is the latest information that we have collected about these schools, reported at ACTFL 2018.
 The 2011 U.S. Census reports that more than 350 languages are spoken in homes in the United States.
 We have documented 36 languages taught in community-based schools (as of November, 2018).
 We have a ways to go!
 Please join us in this effort.
 Coalition Schools Presentation

 Here are web pages of the national organizations that many of these schools are associated with, and information about the conferences that they hold.

 Association of Bulgarian Schools in America – [link to come soon]

 Association of Chinese Schools (ACS) holds its annual conference each May during Memorial Day weekend; locations vary.

 Chinese School Association in the United States (CSAUS)